Two dead in Venezuela violence as protests drag on

 Barricades made of debris and burning trash have angered even government critics and have led to fights between demonstrators and drivers attempting to push their way through.

-Protesters have increasingly defied opposition leaders' calls to rein in violence and focus on convincing skeptical Maduro supporters to change their views.
+Protesters have increasingly defied opposition leaders' calls to rein in violence and focus on convincing sceptical Maduro supporters to change their views.

 One prominent opposition deputy was widely pilloried via Twitter this week for calling on anti-government demonstrators to respect Wednesday's celebration of the anniversary of Chavez's death from cancer.